 Enter the email address and password of your MathWorks Account and click Next.
-The activation application contacts MathWorks to retrieve the licenses linked with your account.
+The activation application contacts MathWorks to retrieve the licenses linked to your account.
 If you have enabled Two-Step Verification on your account, a verification code is sent to your primary method.

 If you do not have a MathWorks Account, select the I need to create an Account (requires an Activation Key) option and click Next.

 If you already have a License File, select the Enter the full path to your license file, including the file name option, specify the complete path to the file, and click Next.
 Your License File identifies the products you can run.
 Contact the administrator of your license to obtain this License File.
 After specifying the License File, the activation application skips all the subsequent steps in the process and goes directly to the Activation Complete dialog box.

 To create an account, enter your email address, first name, last name, and password.
 You must also provide an Activation Key.
-A newly created account does not have any licenses linked with it.
+A newly created account does not have any licenses linked to it.
 The Activation Key identifies the license you want to activate.